Ray Harlem and National Black Theatre

 National Black Theatre's new home will ensure that the institution continues to serve as a vital resource for artists and entrepreneurs.

-Handel Architects is designing a new mixed-use project for Ray and LMXD, which will serve as a new home for National Black Theatre (NBT), the longest-running Black theater in New York City.
-The project will include a multi-floor theater for NBT, dynamic retail, as well as 222 units of mixed-income apartments above.
-The new building will ensure that the institution, a vital community resource, will be able to serve future generations.
+Ray Harlem is a new mixed-use residential project for Ray and LMXD located in New York City's Harlem neighborhood.
+The project includes 222 units of mixed-income apartments above a new home for National Black Theatre (NBT), the longest-running Black theater in New York City.
 Founded in 1968 by visionary Dr. Barbara Ann Teer, NBT presented productions by, and about, Black Americans at a time when they were ignored by mainstream institutions.
-Frida Escobedo Architects is collaborating on the design.
+The new building ensures that NBT, a vital community resource, will be able to serve future generations.

 Scope